PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "An Orc?"

-"An Orc," Boltac said with a shrug, to indicate that he certainly wasn't the guy making the rules.
+"An Orc," Boltac said with a shrug, to indicate that he wasn't the guy making the rules.

 "So they were bad," said Relan.